Surveillance beefed up to contain COVID-19 spread as death toll crosses 200, positive cases above 6,600

 Amid rising numbers across states, authorities announced strict measures to enforce the lockdown and further restrictions including complete sealing of areas identified as hotspots of the virus spread.
 After extending the lockdown for two more weeks, Odisha government also promulgated an ordinance with provision of imprisonment up to two years for those who violate the epidemic regulations.

 Rajasthan made it mandatory for people to wear masks in urban areas and mandis, while the same was made compulsory for everyone stepping out in Madhya Pradesh as also for people in various cities of Mahrashtra besides Mumbai.
 Delhi and Uttar Pradesh had announced similar measures on Wednesday.
+Chandigarh administration said anyone found without a mask in public places can be arrested.
 Also, Maharashtra and Madhya Pradesh expanded the list of containment zones that would be sealed off completely, after similar steps taken by Delhi and Uttar Pradesh a day before.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)